You Need Financial Business Intelligence That’s Actually Built for Finance

 One of finance’s fundamental responsibilities is to “trust and verify” the company’s numbers on a regular basis.
 But when financial data collection requires so much code that your team doesn’t understand, it’s nearly impossible to verify that the numbers are accurate.

 You can overcome the challenges of initial implementation by hiring a consultant.
 Then what?
 Unless you have a working knowledge of SQL, Python, or LookML, you’ll never have a true, granular understanding of your numbers.
-And when you don’t understand the numbers at a granular level, problems start to fall through the cracks and create massive strategic issues when it comes time to fully audit your financial data.
+And when you don’t understand the numbers at a granular level, problems start to fall through the cracks and create massive strategic issues, making it hard to prepare for a financial audit.

 Challenge #3: Scaling Data Analytics Capabilities

 Your data analytics capabilities need to scale alongside your finance function, evolving to meet the ever-changing needs of your business.
 But because of the technical complexity of business intelligence, scaling data analytics capabilities after implementation is easier said than done.